-It’s really easy to propagate spider plants.
+It’s really easy to propagate spider plants or even buy them.
 In addition to being a really simple process, spider plants are very forgiving, so they can usually sprout roots and grow into a full-grown plant without you having to be an expert gardener.

 This video below shows how to clip or pinch the baby spider plants from the “Mother” and place them in soil to root.

 As you’ll notice, the small plantlet in the video already had small starter roots.
 You don’t have to wait for these off-shoots to produce roots before separating them from the mother plant, though.

 My Trick to Propagating Spider Plants Sooner